CiscoDevNet/api-design-guide/README.md

 # 1 Preface

-Several Cisco business units have teamed up to create a guide for designing RESTful APIs.
-This team includes DevNet, Collaboration, and Application Platform Group.
+Several Cisco business units have teamed up to create this RESTful API design guide.
+Collectively, this includes DevNet, Collaboration, and Application Platform Group.
 The objective of this document is to act as a guide to define the future, it does not represent the current state of all REST APIs at Cisco.

 # 2 Overview